CiscoDevNet/terraform-provider-intersight/website/docs/r/snmp_policy.html.markdown

 * `snmp_port`:(int) Port on which Cisco IMC SNMP agent runs.
 Enter a value between 1-65535.
 Reserved ports not allowed (22, 23, 80, 123, 389, 443, 623, 636, 2068, 3268, 3269).
 * `snmp_traps`:(Array)
 This complex property has following sub-properties:
+  + `community`:(string) SNMP community group used for sending SNMP trap to other devices.
+Applicable only for SNMP v2c.
   + `destination`:(string) Address to which the SNMP trap information is sent.
   + `enabled`:(bool) Enables/disables the trap on the server If enabled, trap is active on the server.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.